 Unless you have lived through a long-term health care event with a family member, you may not be aware that your health insurance or Medicare will not pay for extended care.
 Medicaid is the medical welfare program, and you must have little or no income and assets to qualify.

 A better approach to planning for long-term care is working with an industry specialist.
-Many consumers turn to their financial advisor about long-term care planning but may not be getting the best advice.
+Many consumers turn to their financial advisor about long-term care planning but may not be getting the best advice or accurate information.

 The first thing most people want to know is how much does Long-Term Care Insurance cost.
 Good question, but it requires some effort to get an accurate answer.